RevereHQ/revere-encryption-utils/README.md

 # revere-encryption-utils

-Created by Andrew Stanton VP Engineering @ Revere
+Created by Andrew Stanton VP Engineering @ Revere, for Java 8 packages.

 This is a packaged jar file that compiles the class CryptUtils.java in a jar file.
 It gives you the ability to encrypt and decrypt using AES encryption.

+NOTE: You will need to use the Unlimited Strength Java(TM) Cryptography Extension Policy Files from sun to enable the AES CIPHER correctly.
+The policy files only control the level of encryption.
+They do not do the encryption themselves.

+You can find details here: https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html

 Since github no longer supports downloading binary files the mvn jar repo is available here: